abagames/claude-one-button-game-creation/README.md

 By providing [set of files](./knowledge/) to Claude and starting a chat, game generation can be performed.

+These files can also be given to [project knowledge](https://www.anthropic.com/news/projects) for use.

 # Examples of Built Games

 Click the image below to play directly in the browser.